vitorassis/interio/README.md

 ## Steps:

 1. Download this or clone.
-1. Put interio.h with your source
+1. Put interio.h inside your source directory
 1. Then: `#include "interio.h"`
 1. You are ready to code it!